uncefact/project-storage-service/README.md

 1. Triggers on:

 - Manual workflow dispatch
-- (TODO) Push to release branch
+- (TODO) Push to main branch once enabled

 2. Performs the following steps:

 - Checks out the repository
-- Sets up Node.js environment
+- Sets up Node.js 18 with Yarn cache
-- Installs dependencies
+- Installs documentation dependencies
-- Creates new documentation version
 - Builds the static documentation site
-- Deploys to GitHub Pages
+- Deploys to GitHub Pages using gh-pages branch
-- Commits version changes back to the repository

 The pipeline uses environment variables for configuration:
 - `DOCS_BASE_URL`: Base URL for documentation hosting
 - `DOCS_URL`: Documentation site URL

+The built documentation is published to the `gh-pages` branch using the GitHub Actions bot.